 Absolutely not!
-Our walking food tours (Middle Eastern Food Pilgrimage, Little India on a Plate and Dubai Souks and Creekside Food Walk) are immersive experiences that combine food tastings with history, culture and personal stories of the city.
-We often get exclusive ‘behind-the-scenes’ access that would typically not be offered to regular guests at the restaurants/shops.
+Our walking food tours are immersive experiences that combine food tastings with history, culture and personal stories of the city.
+On some of our tours, we get exclusive ‘behind-the-scenes’ access that would typically not be offered to regular guests at the restaurants/shops.

 Please carry earphones for our tour guide audio system (else we will provide a free size one); don’t carry anything too heavy as we will provide a tote.
 If you plan to purchase edible souvenirs during the tour, please make sure to carry both cash/your credit card (most, but not all, locations accept credit card).